Browse an alphabetical listing of faculty members by name:

 Nasrin Qader, French & Italian.
 Specializes in modern Arabic literature, African literature in French and English, and literary theory and criticism.

-Jeff Rice, History, Weinberg College Advisor, focuses on West African state development in the eighteenth and nineteenth centuries, with special interest in the expansion of Asante.
+Jeff Rice, Director of Ungraduate Studies for African Studies.
+History lecturer, focuses on West African state development in the eighteenth and nineteenth centuries, with special interest in the expansion of Asante.
 He is also the advisor for African Studies in the Weinberg College of Arts & Sciences.

 Rachel Riedl, Political Science, current research explores why democratization in Africa has produced such a varied array of representative institutions and political structures by focusing on the causes of variation in party system institutionalization.